Let’s talk about it

 Fat Accumulation

-Excessive, symmetrical accumulation of fat in the legs and sometimes the arms, sparing the hands and feet.
+Excessive, symmetrical accumulation of fat in the legs and sometimes in the arms, sparing the hands and feet.
 Fat tissue often feels like pearls, rice, or walnuts under the skin.
-Cuffing at the ankles and wrists is often (but not always) present depending on the type of lipedema a person has.
+Cuffing at the ankles and wrists is frequently (but not always) present depending on the type of lipedema a person has.

 ‘Stage’ refers to the advancement of symptoms and progression of the disease.
 Pain and dysfunction can be present at every stage and body size.